ja2k2o/homemon/README.md

    The variable names in these files should be self-explanatory enough.
 Any secrets, like passwords, are stored in encrypted Ansible vaults and require a passphrase to access.
 You will need to replace my vault files with your own vault files for these instructions to work.
 Use the `ansible-vault create` command to do that.

 2. You need to define which Ruuvi tags you want to read.
 You can obtain the ID's of the tags e.g. with Ruuvi mobile app and enter them in the `templates/ruuvi-names.properties` file.
 Ruuvi tags not listed in this file will not be read and no data from those tags are fed into the database.
-You can define whatever name you want for the tags.
+You can define whatever names you want for the tags.

 3. Currently, (March 2021) the RuuviCollector software does not support InfluxDB v2, but the templates do include a configuration to set it up.
 However, InfluxDB v1.8 is being used here.
 If you want to have InfluxDB v2 you will need to modify the `main.yml` file.